tiaa-forum-org/tiaa-forum-theme/README.md

 # Trial-tiaa-forum-theme
-Discourse theme used for Trial of tiaa-forum.org service offering
+Discourse theme used for production forum.